stephen-hansen/Compiler-Implementation/HW1/README.md

 evaluation as well as removes unnecessary tagging and de-tagging for constants.

+Note that the optimization assumes nothing about SSA so variables like x0 will be set but variables that use x0 later will not replace x0 with the constant expression.
+A future optimizer which optimizes based on the SSA results may change this in a future milestone.
+For now we assume that the compound statements we are optimizing are only chained together by temporaries, meaning that this only optimizes compound statements that make up a single expression (i.e. `y = (1 + 2)` may be optimized to `y = 3`, but `x = 1` followed by `y = x + 2` will not optimize to `y = 3`).
+The optimization is very basic in other words and only operates on the compound expressions.

 ### Example Programs

 See `testopt<N>.441` where `<N>` is a number to see various